 Thursday 13th June: Day two kicks off once more with further heats of the surf contest and introduces the first of three rides through the beautiful Basque countryside.

 Thursday evening’s entertainment comes in the form of ‘ARTRIDE’ an exhibition of extraordinary motorcycles.
 The show takes place against a backdrop of photography, filmmaking, artwork, live bands and performances.

-Saturday 15th June: Getting sideways and dirt; if that’s your thing, you’ll probably want to head down the coast and across the border, to the Hippodrome de San-Sebastian.
-That’s where the new “El Rollo Flat Track Race” take places.
+Saturday 15th June: Getting sideways and dirt if that’s your thing, you’ll probably want to head down the coast and across the border, to the Hippodrome de San-Sebastian.
+That’s where the new “El Rollo Flat Track Race” takes place.
 This event is new to Wheels & Waves and will be an official round of the European Flat Track Championship, held in association with the DTRA.

-Aside from the exhibitions, contests and races; throughout the five days of the festival, there will be plenty of music performance and screenings of various films, inspired by custom and motorcycle culture; notably Oil in the Blood.
+Aside from the exhibitions, contests and races throughout the five days of the festival, there will be plenty of music performances and screenings of various films, inspired by custom and motorcycle culture — notably Oil in the Blood.